thebernardlim/til/Exams/DP-201/Notes.md

 - On restore, firewall rules need to be re-created.
 - Recommended file size : 256MB to 2GB

+### Optimization

+Choosing Distribution column:

+- Column where heavily used in JOINs
+- Has many unique values (Column should have at least 60 unique values)
+- Does not have NULLs, or only few NULLs
+- Not a DATE column

 ## Azure Databricks